 There are many graves with women weeping in agony but we didn’t see one of a man doing the same thing.

-The grave of Rossini, the Italian composer of the stirring William Tell overture, is typical of the style of the mid-19th century.
+The original grave of Rossini, the Italian composer of the stirring William Tell overture, is typical of the style of the mid-19th century.
 These mini-mausoleums provide a private chapel inside to pray.
+(Later his remains were moved to the Basilica of Santa Croce in Florence.
+He’s in some illustrious company there with Michelangelo, Galileo, and Machiavelli.)

 Despite all the Napoleonic-era generals, famous composers and other luminaries, the most visited tomb at Pere Lachaise is still that of former Doors lead singer Jim Morrison.
 Forty-plus years after his death he’s still drawing standing-room-only crowds.